DJI Mini 4 Pro Obstacle Avoidance Not Working — How to Fix It

 Firmware Update Fix

-Firmware is the second thing to check.
-Not first — settings are first.
-But firmware issues have caused real, documented obstacle avoidance malfunctions on the Mini 4 Pro, and the fix is straightforward.
+Firmware is the second thing to check — settings come first, always.
+But real, documented obstacle avoidance malfunctions have traced back to specific firmware builds on the Mini 4 Pro, and the fix is straightforward once you know what to look for.

 How to Check Your Current Firmware

-In DJI Fly, tap the three-dot menu, go to About, and check the firmware version listed under your aircraft.
-As of mid-2024, the stable firmware is version 01.00.0500 or later.
-Earlier versions — particularly builds in the 01.00.02xx range — had documented false positive alerts where the sensors would trigger braking with nothing nearby, and also cases where sensors would stop reporting entirely after a hard landing.
+In DJI Fly, tap the three-dot menu, hit About, check the firmware version listed under your aircraft.
+The stable build as of mid-2024 is 01.00.0500 or later.
+Builds in the 01.00.02xx range had documented problems — false positive brake events where sensors triggered with nothing nearby, and cases where sensors stopped reporting entirely after a hard landing.

-Frustrated by repeated false brake events mid-flight, several Mini 4 Pro owners (myself included) updated firmware expecting to lose features, and instead gained stability.
-The 01.00.0500 build specifically addressed vision sensor communication errors that appeared inconsistently in cold weather below about 10°C / 50°F.
+Frustrated by repeated false braking mid-flight, I updated expecting to lose something and instead just got stability back.
+The 01.00.0500 build specifically fixed vision sensor communication errors that showed up inconsistently in cold weather — roughly below 10°C / 50°F. If you fly in winter, this one matters.

 Updating via DJI Fly App

-Connect your drone and controller to the DJI Fly app.
-If an update is available, a blue banner appears at the top of the main camera screen saying “New firmware available.”
-Tap it.
-Follow the prompts.
-The update takes roughly 8 to 12 minutes depending on your internet connection speed and transfers to the drone over the RC link — no USB cable needed during an OTA update.
+Connect drone and controller to DJI Fly.
+A blue banner appears at the top of the main camera screen if an update is waiting — “New firmware available.”
+Tap it, follow the prompts.
+Takes about 8 to 12 minutes depending on your connection.
+Transfers over the RC link — no USB cable needed for OTA.

-Make sure your drone battery is above 50% before starting.
-Below that threshold, DJI Fly refuses to initiate the update, which is smart.
-A failed mid-update power loss can brick the aircraft, and a replacement Main Controller board from DJI’s repair service runs around $140 USD.
+Battery needs to be above 50% before you start.
+DJI Fly won’t initiate the update below that threshold, which is smart — a failed mid-update power loss can brick the aircraft.
+A replacement Main Controller board through DJI’s repair service runs around $140 USD.
+Not worth the risk over a battery percentage.

 Updating via DJI Assistant 2

-If the in-app update fails or gets stuck, use DJI Assistant 2 (Consumer Drones Series) on a Windows or Mac computer.
-Connect the Mini 4 Pro via USB-C cable to the aircraft’s charging port.
-Open Assistant 2, log into your DJI account, select your aircraft from the device list, and go to Firmware Update.
-From here you can also force-install a specific firmware version if you need to roll back to a previous build — useful for diagnosing whether a recent update introduced an issue.
+If the in-app update fails or hangs partway through, go to DJI Assistant 2 (Consumer Drones Series) on Windows or Mac.
+Connect the Mini 4 Pro via USB-C to the aircraft’s charging port.
+Open Assistant 2, log into your DJI account, select your aircraft, go to Firmware Update.
+You can also force-install a specific version here — useful if you want to roll back and confirm whether a recent update introduced the problem you’re seeing.

 Sensor Calibration

-Calibration is where people skip steps and then wonder why things still feel off.
-There are two levels here: the automatic self-calibration the drone does on its own, and the manual calibration through DJI Assistant 2.
+Calibration is where people skip steps, get partial results, and then assume nothing is working.
+There are two levels — the automatic self-calibration the drone handles on its own, and the manual process through DJI Assistant 2.

 Automatic Self-Calibration After Takeoff

-The Mini 4 Pro’s vision and infrared sensors self-calibrate during the first 1 to 3 minutes of each flight.
-The process runs in the background.
-For it to work correctly, fly at a low altitude — between 2 and 6 meters — over an area with visual texture.
+The Mini 4 Pro’s vision and infrared sensors self-calibrate during the first one to three minutes of each flight — runs in the background, no input required.
+For it to complete properly, fly low — between 2 and 6 meters — over a surface with visual texture.
 Grass, gravel, pavement, anything with contrast and pattern.
-Flat, featureless surfaces like smooth concrete or still water interfere with the visual odometry system and can produce an incomplete calibration that carries through the rest of the flight.
+Smooth concrete, still water, packed snow — these interfere with the visual odometry and can leave calibration incomplete for the rest of the flight.

-Hover in place for 30 to 60 seconds, then do a slow, wide circle.
-The sensors log environmental data during this time.
-Cold boot the drone in an open area, not inside or near buildings, and keep it away from strong radio sources during this window.
+Hover for 30 to 60 seconds, then run a slow wide circle.
+Cold boot in an open area — not inside, not near buildings — and keep it away from strong radio interference during this window.
+It’s a small habit that prevents a lot of inconsistent behavior later.

 Manual Calibration via DJI Assistant 2

-Do this on a stable surface, away from vibrations, with the battery fully charged.
-I run this after any hard landing where the drone hit the ground at more than a gentle bounce.
-Shock can shift the sensor alignment slightly, and even a small offset affects detection range accuracy.
+Do this on a stable surface, away from vibrations, battery fully charged.
+I run it after any landing where the drone hit ground harder than a gentle settle.
+Shock can shift sensor alignment — even slightly — and a small offset affects detection range accuracy in ways that show up as weird inconsistency rather than a clean error message.

 Environmental Causes